moscowjh/t2-p2-project-EDA/red_red_wine.md

 There are a total of 1599 observations (wines) in the dataset displaying twelve variables including eleven input variables (based on physicochemical tests) and one output variable based on sensory data, a quality score.

-The physico-chemical variables are (descriptive text included as indicated):
+The physico-chemical variables are (descriptive text from text file included with dataset):

 1.  **fixed acidity** (tartaric acid - g / dm^3): most acids involved with wine are fixed or nonvolatile (do not evaporate readily).
 2.  **volatile acidity** (acetic acid - g / dm^3): the amount of acetic acid in wine, which at too high of levels can lead to an unpleasant, vinegar taste.